The Science Behind Saving the Ocean

 Scientists play a crucial role in understanding the ocean and finding ways to protect it.

 Marine biologists study the fascinating creatures that live in the sea, from tiny plankton to giant whales.
-They learn about their behavior, their habitats, and how they interact with each other.
+They learn about their behaviour, their habitats, and how they interact with each other.
 For example, marine biologists might study how sea turtles navigate the ocean by tracking their movements with special tags.

 Oceanographers explore the physical and chemical properties of the ocean, like currents, temperatures, and the amount of salt in the water.
 They might use special instruments to measure ocean temperatures at different depths to understand how climate change is affecting the ocean.

 Ecologists study how all the living things in the ocean interact with each other and their environment.
-For example, they might study how changes in water temperature affect the growth of seaweed, which provides food and shelter for many marine animals.
+For example, they might study how changes in water temperature influence the growth of seaweed, which provides food and shelter for many marine animals.

 Fisheries scientists study fish populations and how to manage fishing sustainably so we can enjoy seafood without harming the ocean.
 They might use sophisticated computer models to predict the impact of different fishing practices on fish populations.